renecartaya/Automation/README.md

 # Automation and CNC

-The current repository contains documentation related to CNC Robotics solutions for Lab automation applications assisted by Machine Learning algorithms.
+The current repository contains documentation related to Lab automation developments.

 The project is focused on the development of:

  1) XYZ Positioning systems operating in cartesian coordinates
  2) Selective Compliance Assembly Robot Arm (SCARA) Robot
  3) Proportional Integral Derivative (PID) controller for sample temperature control
- 4) Peristaltic pump for high accuracy liquids pumping
+ 4) Peristaltic pump for liquids handling

 The project includes the operation of stepper motors and servomotors.